-The PTA at Hunter Elementary School in Raleigh has been sending parents excerpts from Jon Greenberg's "11-Step Guide to Understanding Race, Racism, and White Privilege."
-But Amber Pabon became upset when her 8-year-old son brought home a handout in March that talks about understanding the concept of white privilege — the idea that white people get certain benefits due to their skin color.
+There's been national attention since a minority parent at Hunter Elementary School complained this week that her 8-year-old son brought home a handout on understanding the concept of white privilege — the idea that white people get certain benefits due to their skin color.

 School officials say the handout from Hunter's PTA was only intended for parents.
 But conservatives, including radio show hosts Rush Limbaugh and Todd Starnes, are accusing local school leaders of trying to politically indoctrinate students.

 "The white privilege propaganda being distributed at Hunter Magnet Elementary School is disgusting," Starnes wrote Wednesday on his website.
 "To shame children and their parents based on the color of their skin is simply unthinkable in this day and age."

 But Laura McFalls, a parent of a fourth-grade student at Hunter, defended the handouts — part of a series on understanding racism — as a way of recognizing the diversity of Hunter.
 Located near downtown Raleigh, the magnet school is 40 percent white, 36 percent black, 10 percent Asian and 9 percent Hispanic.

 “It’s good for parents to see that the school is conscious of racial issues," McFalls said.
 "It’s not being ignored.
 It’s something that should be talked about.”